Salah Choudhury

-Salah Uddin Shoaib Choudhury is a Bangladeshi journalist who went on to become notorious for several crimes.
+Salah Uddin Shoaib Choudhury is a Bangladeshi journalist.
 He is an editor of the Bangladeshi tabloid Blitz.
 In 2014, he was convicted of carrying documents provoking interreligious friction, and in 2015 of embezzlement.
 Fact-checkers have found Choudhury to have posted disinformation on various occasions.

-Journalism
+Career

 Choudhury is the editor and owner of the English language newspaper Blitz, and editor-in-chief of Bangla weekly Jamjamat.
 Blitz is a tabloid which has been published every Wednesday since 2003 by Choudhury.

 The tabloid states that it watches, investigates, and focuses on Islamist militancy groups; and that it defends religious minority groups in Bangladesh.

+According to The Baltimore Examiner Choudhury was a correspondent for the Daily Inqilab, as the mouthpiece of the Jamaat-e-Islami backed by Pakistan.

 Prosecutions and assaults

 Choudhury was arrested on 29 November 2003 when he tried to attend a seminar in Tel Aviv at the invitation of the International Forum for the Literature and Culture of Peace.
-He was charged with smuggling country information, sedition, treason, and blasphemy in 2003, and a case was filed against him on 24 January 2004 by Mohammad Abdul Hanif, head of Airport Police Station of Dhaka, who claimed that he was a Mossad agent based on the documents found in his possession.
+He was charged with smuggling country information, sedition, treason, and blasphemy in 2003, and a case was filed against him on 24 January 2004 by Mohammad Abdul Hanif, head of Airport Police Station of Dhaka, who stated that he was a Mossad agent based on the documents found in his possession.
 Choudhury faced charges of smuggling information out of country, money fraud, sedition, treason, blasphemy, and espionage since January 2004 for attempting to attend a conference of the Hebrew Writers' Association in Tel Aviv.
 He violated the Passport Act by attempting to travel to Israel in November 2003; the Act forbids citizens from visiting countries with which Bangladesh does not maintain diplomatic relations, and is usually punishable with a fine.
 On 29 November, he was taken into police custody and allegedly blindfolded, beaten and interrogated for ten days in an attempt to extract a confession that he was an Israeli spy.
 He spent the next 17 months in solitary confinement and was denied medical treatment for his glaucoma.
 On the intervention of US Congressman Mark Kirk, who spoke to Bangladesh's ambassador to the US, Choudhury was released on bail, though the charges were not dropped.

 In July 2006, the office of Choudhury's newspaper was bombed by Islamist militants.

 In October 2006, a mob stormed the Blitz offices and beat Choudhury, fracturing his ankle.
 According to Bret Stephens, a columnist for The Wall Street Journal, in September of the same year, despite the government's reluctance to prosecute, a judge with Islamist connections ordered the case to continue because Choudhury had "spoil[ed] the image of Bangladesh" and "hurt the sentiments of Muslims" by lauding Jews and Christians.
 After the police detail that had been posted to the offices had left, the offices were ransacked and Choudhury was badly beaten by a mob.
 When he lodged a formal complaint with the police, an arrest warrant was issued for him.
 The US Embassy in Dhaka sent an observer to his trial.